-Jesus would fit between Daniel and Zacchaeus if we went according to His physical arrival as a baby on earth.
-But Jesus existed long before any of the Bible characters.
-Jesus should actually be at the front of our line.
+Jesus would fit in with John the Baptist and the apostle Paul if we went according to His physical arrival as a baby on earth.
+Jesus, however, existed long before every Bible character.
+So we should put Jesus at the front of this lineup of Bible characters.